 Buds Dropping

-If cared for well, moth orchids can bloom twice a year for 15 to 20 years.
+If cared for well, moth orchids may bloom twice a year for 15 to 20 years.

-• What should I do with a Phalaenopsis orchid after it finishes blooming?
+What should I do with a Phalaenopsis orchid after the bloom?

 After the flowers have fallen off, cut the stem back and continue to water the orchid weekly.
 Apply a diluted liquid fertilizer and watch for a new flowering stem to emerge.
 After the second bloom, continue to water weekly and reduce feeding for a few months to allow the plant to rest.

-Phalaenopsis can be stimulated to bloom by dropping the temperature down to around 55-60 degrees F. for a few nights.
-But the most reliable way to ensure blooms is to provide the proper light, moisture, temperature, humidity, food, and growing medium.
+A drop in temperatures to around 55 to 60°F for a few nights usually triggers them to bloom.
+But the most reliable way to ensure blooms is to provide the proper light, moisture, temperature, humidity, fertilizer, and growing medium.